CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 ## Analysis

 When running stream compaction, there was a noticeable speedup for scenes that were open.
 However, for closed scenes, this was not as apparent.
 Looking at the performance, we got about 10 more frames per second for open scenes (on `cornell.json`).
 The reason that enclosed scenes were sped up is that the stream compaction affects when paths terminate early.
 Thus for open scenes, when a path ends and is moved by the compaction, there is less warp divergence.
-Thus the speedup is more noticable when there are more paths that end early, which is what happenes in open scenes.
+Thus the speedup is more noticable when there are more paths that end early, which is what happens in open scenes.

 Additionally, when we have different materials for each path segment, there will be large divergence in the warps since each material needs to be handled differently.
 Therefore, by sorting the paths in advance by the material, we can minimize the warp divergence and hence speed up the iterations.